 This summer program is an urban gardening internship that was developed in response to COVID-19.
 The program addresses two issues that arose from the pandemic – food insecurity and unemployment.
 Interns are offered a total immersion into food production, distribution, and project management.

 Multimedia is one of the quickest growing fields, and the Latino Center hosts an internship program where students can learn valuable skills through experience.
 Interns learn the ins and outs of social media, content production, videography, public relations, and other communications skills.

 Siembra CarREras (Growing CarEErs)

-The summer internship program places 30 Latino students in member businesses and organizations active in the Nebraska Hispanic Chamber of Commerce.
-It’s designed to expose students to different career paths and motivate them to continue education beyond high school.
-Professional development seminars will also help them further this goal.
+The summer internship program places students in businesses and organizations active in the Nebraska Hispanic Chamber of Commerce.
+It’s designed to expose students to different careers and motivate them to continue education beyond high school.

 Siembra Construcción (Growing Construction)